This article describes what RTMP is, when to use it and how you can set it up on the moderator dashboard.

 2. Invite a moderator

-In the CMS, on the page called Virtual & Interactivity, open the tab Virtual room invites and recordings and find the session you want to use RTMP in.
+In the studio, on the page called Virtual & Interactivity, open the tab Virtual room invites and recordings and find the session you want to use RTMP in.
 Open it, set it to the Moderated session, and invite yourself (or the AV) as a Virtual room moderator.

 Tip!
 Create one account per room at the venue and invite this account as moderator to all sessions taking place in that room.